mrhelgeklausen/Legacy-of-the-Hellriders/charactercreation/background.md

 **Equipment**.
 Your character gains 50 GP to spend on starting equipment.
 The character keeps any unspent GP as spare coin.
+(Gaming set cost 1 GP apiece, musical Instruments cost 20 GP apiece, Artisan’s Tools cost 15 GP apiece)

 **Sundered Shields**.
 When a Hellrider character wearing a non-magical shield is hit by a melee weapon attack, they can choose to have their